Note:

 • Ensuring our customers can transact safely, protecting customers from fraud and scams.

-• Using policies, procedures, and regular training to help us operate with integrity, defend against economic crime, including modern slavery, financial abuse, and other forms of financial exploitation and crime.
+• Using policies, procedures, and regular training to help us operate with integrity, and defend against economic crime, including modern slavery, financial abuse, and other forms of financial exploitation and crime.

 • Providing a range of ways for customers to raise concerns.